aircodelabs/documate/backend/README.md

 Modify code to implement your own app and click the `Deploy` button to publish your app online.

 <img src="./docs/deploy.png" width="500">

+### 4. Advanced Options
+- You can set the environment `TOKEN` to make you request more safety
+- You can set the environment `REDIS_URI` to make you request quicker